learn-co-curriculum/cookies_and_sessions_lab/README.md

 ## Introduction

 The Rails `session` method gives us access to the Rails session.
 The session is a datastore implemented with cookies.
 You can store simple data structures in the session.
 ActiveRecord models, no. Arrays of strings or numbers, yes.
-Basically, if it could be converted into JSON, it can go in the `session`.
+Basically, stick to data literals—numbers, strings, hashes, and arrays.

 We're going to use this to implement a shopping site.
 Here's how the site will work: